 Mark down the workouts and then as you go through them week by week strive to progress them by upping your weight, improving your form, or getting through the sets faster.

-As a Certified Strength Coach, strength resistance bands are one of my favorite pieces of at-home gym equipment.
+These exercises use just a red strength band to get the job done.
+Strength resistance bands are one of my favorite pieces of at-home gym equipment.
 They’re small, cost-effective, and provide an added bit of resistance to your exercises.

-In fact, in the SMASH Fit For Life workout programs, I only require my clients to have a mini loop band and a set of dumbbells!
+In fact, in the 6-weeks to STRONG workouts, I only require my clients to have a mini loop band and a set of dumbbells!
 So yes, resistance bands are effective.
+Make sure to grab looped resistance bands, though (full circle) and not pilates resistance bands.
+You’ll get better bang for your buck this way.

 Create a stronger, healthier you with minimal space and money!
 Check out the 4 best home workout equipment to rock your at-home fitness journey.